bacula-web/bacula-web/README.md

 ![Bacula-Web dashboard](https://www.bacula-web.org/bacula-web-dashboard.png)

-> [!IMPORTANT]
-> The master branch is used for development purpose only, don't use it to run Bacula-Web in a production environment.
-> You should use [latest stable release](https://github.com/bacula-web/bacula-web/releases/tag/v9.5.1) which is stable and bug free.

 Bacula-Web is an open source reporting and monitoring tool for [Bacula](https://www.bacula.org).

-It provides a lot of reports and information about [Bacula](https://www.bacula.org) backup infrastructure.
+It provides a lot of reports and informations about [Bacula](https://www.bacula.org) backup infrastructure.

 All the metrics and information provided by Bacula-Web are taken from [Bacula](https://www.bacula.org) catalog database and only require read-only access to the Bacula director catalog database.